Agitation

 Home / About SAEM / Academies, Interest Groups, & Affiliates / CDEM / For Students / CDEM Curriculum / M4 Curriculum / Agitation

-Author: Elizabeth DeVos MD, MPH, FACEP, University of Florida College of Medicine—Jacksonville
+Original Authors: Elizabeth DeVos MD, MPH, University of Florida College of Medicine-Jacksonville

-Editor: Nur-Ain Nadir MD, University of Illinois College of Medicine—Peoria
+Original Editor: Nur-Ain Nadir, MD, University of Illinois College of Medicine-Peoria

 Case Study

-A 45 year-old male presents to the emergency department with police and EMS.
+A 45 year-old male presents to the emergency department (ED) with police and emergency medical services (EMS).
 The patient was found at a party combative and disruptive.
 During transport, the patient continued to yell and struggle and ultimately struck his head on the ground while police attempted to restrain him.
 He is now at the triage desk on an EMS stretcher in handcuffs writhing around yelling and spitting and threatening to bite anyone who comes near him.
 The patient’s vitals are HR 126, BP 150/88, RR 20, SpO2 100% RA.
 The patient has a right forehead hematoma with a 2 cm laceration that is actively bleeding.
 The charge nurse and chief resident attempt to speak to the patient in a calm tone and ask for the patient’s complaints and account of the situation.
-The patient continues to threaten staff and lunge in the bed and security and additional assistance are called.
+The patient continues to threaten staff and lunge in the bed.
+Security and additional assistance are called.
 Nursing staff prepares 400mg Ketamine IM at the attending’s order and the team prepares to place the patient in restraints using a 5-point technique.

 Objectives